andrenunes74/andrenunes74/README.md

 <h1>
   Hey there!
-I'm André Nunes. :wave:
+I'm André Nunes.
 </h1>

 ## About me: